The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Naturally, the M2’s coupe body style isn’t the most practical, but as coupes go, the M2 isn’t bad at all.
 If you can squeeze your way in there, you’ll find the rear seats are reasonably spacious; even for tall adults on longer trips.
 Although the boot aperture isn’t that big – which makes loading and unloading a little awkward in itself – the boot is a decent size, with a long deep loading bay perfect for suitcases or a bag of Golf clubs.
 However, there’s not much chance of extending that space: split/folding rear seats aren’t available for the M2, and a ‘through-loading system’ is only available as an option.

-The M2 is a sports car through and through – a wonderfully engaging, and genuinely sporty, car to drive.
+The M2 is a sports car through and through, and a wonderfully engaging, and genuinely sporty, car to drive.
 Its relatively short wheelbase means it changes direction with real keenness, and you soon come to appreciate the benefits of its firm suspension as the tight body control makes the M2 tremendously agile through a series of bends.

 The grip from its specially developed Michelin tyres is immense, too, (at least in the dry) and to such an extent that drivers will often find themselves charging round corners, barely needing to brake at all.
 This makes it easy to develop a flow with the car from corner to corner, leaning on the available grip and exploiting the chassis balance for fun.